What is Sierra CAMP?

-- Educates and engages Sierra stakeholders on climate policy (policy analysis, webinars, etc.)
+- Educate and engage Sierra stakeholders on climate policy (policy analysis, webinars, etc.)

-- Convenes Sierra stakeholders to discuss and vet policy issues
+- Convene Sierra stakeholders to discuss and vet policy issues

-- Develops and strengthens connections with urban downstream users of Sierra ecosystem services to build a stronger collective voice for investment in Sierra resources.
-For example, through Sierra CAMP’s leadership role in ARCCA.
+- Develop and strengthen connections with urban downstream users of Sierra ecosystem services to build a stronger collective voice for investment in Sierra resources.

-- Catalyzes on-the-ground climate demonstration projects in the region.
+- Catalyze on-the-ground climate demonstration projects in the region.

 The partnership region spans from Sequoia and Kings Canyon National Parks in the south all the way north to the Oregon border and southern section of the Cascade mountain range, and from the Sierra foothills to the Nevada border.
 This is the Sierra Nevada Conservancy boundary plus the California Tahoe Conservancy boundary (links).

 The Sierra-Cascade* is a resource-rich region covering more than 25% of California’s land area, or 25+ million acres.
 It is the state’s principal watershed, supplying up to 2/3 of California’s developed water supply for urban areas – including San Francisco, the San Joaquin Valley, the Central Coast and Southern California – and 1/3 of California’s rich agricultural land.